 Writing Fiction

-Plot Structure: The dynamics of plot.
-How to create a story and grow it into a novel.
+Plot Structure: dynamic plotting; turn a story into a novel.

 Theme: What’s it all about?